awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

 To perform this procedure, verify that you have permissions to:
 Call Amazon WorkSpaces **ImportWorkspaceImage**\.
 Call EC2 **DescribeImages** on the EC2 image that you want to use to create the BYOL image\.
-Call EC2 **ModifyImageAttributes** on the EC2 image that you want to use to create the BYOL image\.
+Call EC2 **ModifyImageAttribute** on the EC2 image that you want to use to create the BYOL image\.
 For more information, see [Changing Permissions for an IAM User ](https://docs.aws.amazon.com/IAM/latest/UserGuide//id_users_change-permissions.html) in the *IAM User Guide*\.

 **To create an image from the Windows VM**